Which is better: solar, generator, or power station?

 • Zero pollution

-Solar's disadvantage is that it doesn't charge your batteries on cloudy days, or if the panels are in the shade–such as when you're Airstream is parked under trees.
-A portable solar system can solve the latter issue because you can place the system's panels in the sun and leave the Airstream parked in the shade.
+Solar's disadvantage is that it doesn't charge your batteries on cloudy days, or if the panels are in the shade—such as when you are parked under trees.
+A portable solar system can solve the latter issue because you can place the system's panels in the sun and leave the RV parked in the shade.

 Portable solar kit